AntonTheDev/JSONModelKit/README.md

 ## Introduction

-JSONModelKit is an an extremely lightweight mapping framework that follows an API-Driven approach to stream line development.
-JSONModelKit differs from other frameworks by taking an API-first focus by mapping against the response from the start.
-Once mapped JSONMapperKit will auto generate the model objects based on the definition, ready to to use and extend out of the box.
+JSONModelKit uses a JSON, or Plist, mapping file to generate flexible data models against API.
+JSONModelKit differs from mapping frameworks by taking an API-centric focus in mapping properties against the dictionary, and then it will generate the model objects, and automatically will idd it to your project based on the definition.

-By providing a single point of configuration, and driving the model definition against an API reponse, it makes it very easy to keep your model in sync with an API to streamline development.
+By providing a single point of configuration, and driving the model definition against a JSON dictionary.The benefits to this approach ensures that the model continuously stays in sync with the API in a single place, which then allows development effort to focus towards using MVVM, and Protocol Oriented Programming paradigms for maximum flexibility in the code base.

 ## Features